Initial exchange offering: Characteristics and risks

+IEOs allow startups to raise capital through the sale of utility tokens or coins directly on a cryptocurrency exchange.
+This model aims to reduce investor risk compared to traditional ICOs, as the hosting exchange conducts due diligence and vets the project prior to the token sale.
+Startups benefit from the exchange's brand reputation and existing user base, which provides access to a larger pool of potential investors.
+Furthermore, the use of utility tokens can provide mutual benefits by granting investors specific access or privileges within the startup's ecosystem.

+Despite the vetting process, the IEO model introduces distinct costs and vulnerabilities.
+Startups are required to pay listing fees to the exchange for their analytical services, which often includes a predetermined percentage of the total capital raised.
+Furthermore, the security and quality of exchanges vary widely, meaning poorly regulated platforms may host insecure offerings.
+The U.S. Securities and Exchange Commission (SEC) has warned that the involvement of an exchange does not eliminate the risk of fraud, and investors remain vulnerable to market manipulation tactics such as pump and dump schemes.

 Procedure

-An IEO which is successful has to follow specific guidelines during the due diligence stage of IEO selection.
-Since exchanges are using their company brand to promote and invite investors to purchase a startups token or utility coin they insure the project and company is reliable and trustworthy.
-Platforms that are to promote new startups analyze and vet the businesses white paper, team, business plan, tech and assess the tokenomics of the business.
-Exchanges vet and analyze business to insure the business plans and projects are up to the values of the exchange.
-This saves the exchange from damaging their reputation and insures the business is following the global legal requirements such as Anti-Money Laundering Act for cryptocurrency sales.
+A successful IEO must follow specific guidelines during the due diligence stage of IEO selection.
+Since exchanges use their company brand to promote and invite investors to purchase a startup's token or utility coin, they ensure the project and company are reliable and trustworthy.
+Platforms that promote new startups analyze and vet the business's white paper, team, business plan, tech, and assess the tokenomics of the business.
+Exchanges vet and analyze businesses to ensure the plans and projects align with the values of the exchange.
+This protects the exchange from damaging its reputation and ensures the business is following global legal requirements, such as Anti-Money Laundering Acts for cryptocurrency sales.